Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Problem Definition and Solution Approach

 \subsubsection{Overview}

+Our ultimate goal is to provide a learning-based solution to solve a peg-in-hole task, a classic representative of contact-rich force-based robotic manipulation tasks.
+We will address this problem in the framework of learning variable impedance control, where the gain scheduling policy of the impedance control laws is trained using learning algorithms.
+In particular, behavior cloning (BC) from expert demonstrations is utilized in a supervised learning fashion to obtain the gain scheduling policy.

+To achieve this, we introduce a gain scheduling policy parameterized by a simple neural network.
+This neural network takes as input the positional signals representing the current end-effector pose and the desired goal pose, such as $\eg$ and $\ec$.
+We consider the gain-scheduling neural network policy output as an action ($a_t$) and input positional signals as the states ($s_t$).
+Formally,

+where $h$ denotes a mapping from the action signal to the gains, $K_p$ and $K_R$ are impedance gains defined in \eqref{eq:geometric_elastic} or \eqref{eq:conventional_impedance}, and $\theta$ denotes parameters of the neural network $\mu_\theta$.
+We employ a standard multi-layer perceptron (MLP) as a neural network.
+For the rest of the paper, we will call $\pi_\theta$ as a gain-scheduling policy and drop the subscript $t$ for the compactness of notation.

+To show the effectiveness of the geometric formulation, we will propose and compare two different approaches to learning variable impedance control: 1.
+Selection of the control rule (GIC vs CIC), 2.
+Selection of the states $s_t$ (Geometric error vs Cartesian error).

-In the variable impedance control framework, we train a gain-scheduling policy using two different approaches: naive behavior cloning (BC) and reinforcement learning (RL).
-We assume that the exact hole position $g_d$ is known.
-The inputs to the policy are positional error vectors of the GIC or the CIC, respectively denoted as $\eg$ and $e_{_C}$, while the outputs are the impedance gain matrices.
-Four scenarios are considered (Fig.~\ref{fig:pih_scenarios}), with the default scenario (Fig.~\ref{fig:pih_scenarios}(a)) used for training the policy.
-The trained policy is then tested in the other scenarios (Fig.~\ref{fig:pih_scenarios}s(b)-(d)) to evaluate its zero-shot transferability.
+The performances are evaluated on four main scenarios in Fig.~\ref{fig:pih_scenarios}.
+The gain scheduling policy $\mu_\theta$ is trained only in the default scenario (Fig.~\ref{fig:pih_scenarios}(a)).
+The trained policy is then tested in the other scenarios (Fig.~\ref{fig:pih_scenarios}s(b)-(d)) to evaluate its zero-shot transferability and robustness to OOD data.
 All simulations are conducted in the Mujoco simulation environment \cite{todorov2012mujoco} for environment setup and the Berkeley RL kit \cite{BerkeleyRLkit} for the RL training.
 The GitHub repository of this project is published in \url{https://github.com/Joohwan-Seo/GIC_Learning_public}.